b-hayes/apache-server/README.md

-# apache-server
+# Apache-server

-My notes on running a native apache server in Ubuntu.
+My notes on running a native Apache server in Ubuntu.

-I use the same version of php and mysql for most apps and find it easier to just use a single instance of those services instead of creating multiple docker containers.
+I use the same version of PHP and MySQL for most apps and find it easier to just use a single instance of those services instead of creating multiple docker containers.

-Using a single vhost with htaccess rules to direct each website to a separate folder.
+Using a single Virtual Host with ht access rules to direct each website to a separate folder.
 If the folder exists, the website is enabled, simple as that.

-For local development you can just use sub domains of localhost as long as you use cloudflaire dns on your machine.
+For local development you can just use subdomains of localhost as long as you use Cloudflare DNS on your machine.

-It can also be a great setup for production, preventing you from needing to create a vhosts config for every website.
+It can also be a great setup for production, preventing you from needing to create a Virtual Host config for every website.

 ## Installing Apache 2.